DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/H V Jagadish.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> HV Jagadish — Director of the Michigan Institute for Data Science, University of Michigan </p> <p>HV Jagadish is the Director of the Michigan Institute for Data Science and Bernard A Galler Collegiate Professor of Electrical Engineering and Computer Science at University of Michigan.
+        <p style="font-weight: bold; font-size: 1.1em;"> HV Jagadish — Director of the Michigan Institute for Data and AI in Society (MIDAS), University of Michigan </p> <p>HV Jagadish is the Director of the Michigan Institute for Data and AI in Society and Bernard A Galler Collegiate Professor of Electrical Engineering and Computer Science at University of Michigan.
         <br>
         <a href="https://web.eecs.umich.edu/~jag/">Institutional Website</a></p>
       </td>